conorcamplisson/oligo_miner_env/README.md

 ### Background

-The magic is done by [environment.yml](./environment.yml), which specifies to conda the correct version of OligoMiner dependencies.
+The magic is done by [environment.yml](./environment.yml), which specifies to conda the correct version of OligoMiner dependencies:

 ```
 name: oligo_miner_env